TomaszCieslak4/music-recognition/README.md

 ## Model Parameters

-`hidden_channel=16`
+`hidden_channel=32`

-`linear_transform=32`
+`linear_transform=64`

-`output_channel=8`
+`output_channel=32`

-Hidden channel, the number of features extracted at each layer in our RNN, was chosen to be 16, as there are 96 input channels associated with each spectrogram signal, if set too high, runtime would be affected, and if set too low, some information loss would occur given the high number of input channels.
-For similar reasons, linear transform, the dimension of the hidden dense layer, was set to 32, as to avoid information loss.
+Hidden channel, the number of features extracted at each layer in our RNN, was chosen to be 32, as there are 96 input channels associated with each spectrogram signal, if set too high, runtime would be affected, and if set too low, some information loss would occur given the high number of input channels.
+Linear transform, and output channel, was set to 32, as to avoid information loss.

 We start with 8 output channels in the first CNN layer, and then double it in the following layer, as we attempt to capture more features along the learning process.
 Starting off with more than 8 output channels would be too memory intensive for our model, and time consuming for our training of the model.